Brenda Chebet

 Brenda Chebet (born 16 March 2004) is a Kenyan track and field athlete.
-She won silver at the 1500 metres at the 2022 World Athletics U20 Championships.
+She won Gold at the 1500 metres at the 2022 World Athletics U20 Championships.
 In February 2023 she won a gold medal in the mixed relay at the 2023 World Athletics Cross Country Championships.

 In December 2023, Chebet was banned from elite competition for three years for doping, following a positive test for methasterone on 8 July.
 Her results starting from 8 July were disqualified, and her ban was given from 3 September 2023 to 2 September 2026.

 Career

 In June 2022 Chebet finished fourth in the African Championship 1500m race, held in Saint Pierre, Mauritius.
 She followed that up a few days later with sixth place in the women's 800m final.